 This onion dip, made with onions, sour cream, cream cheese, mayonnaise, hot sauce, and scallions, is a riotously great way to dip, dunk, or otherwise devour your way to snack-induced satisfaction.

 “To me, caramelizing onions is one of the most pleasurable acts of cooking,” explains writer Dana Bowen.
 “The standing and stirring and staring into the pot…inhaling the subtle changes in aroma from sweet to sweeter….”
 She goes on to confess that sometimes she caramelizes onions with no particular recipe or destination in mind.
-Hey, we’ve been there.
 We understand where she’s coming from.
-Boy, do we.
 Though honestly?
-When it comes time to find a noble purpose for caramelized onions, this onion dip recipe immediately comes to mind.–Renee Schettler Rossi
+When it comes time to find a noble purpose for caramelized onions, this onion dip recipe immediately comes to mind.
+Each and every time.–David Leite

 - 3/4 cup plus 2 tablespoons olive oil

 - Kosher salt and freshly ground black pepper

 - 1 cup mayonnaise

 - 4 scallions (white and green parts) minced

 - Cut raw vegetables such as cucumbers, radishes, and carrots, plus other dippers, for serving